werobgx/Compliment-generator/README.md

-# compliment-generator
+# Compliment Generator
- Message generator that creates random compliments.
+A message generator that creates random compliments.
+Stay positive!

+## Usage
+Just click on the button to generate your compliment.
+Use as many times as necessary.